Code-With-TalhaBhai/react-hooks/src/hooks/UseImperativeHandle/Readme.md

-This is a React-hook that allows a parent component to customize the instance value when using React.forwardRef.
+This is a React-hook that allows a parent component to customize the instance value when using `React.forwardRef()`.
 This is useful when you want to control what methods a parent can call on child